• Skip to primary navigation

 • Dried fruits

-You can top the pancakes with a little powdered sugar, fresh fruit, a pat of butter, and/or drizzle of maple syrup.
+You can top the pancakes with a little powdered sugar, fresh fruit, a pat of butter, a drizzle of maple syrup, or Cool Whip.

 Dairy-Free and Egg-Free Options

-I typically make my pancakes dairy free by using a vegan butter spread and milk alternative like almond, soy or cashew milk.
+I typically make dairy-free pancakes using a vegan butter spread and milk alternatives like almond, soy, or cashew milk.

-You can use oil instead of butter, but butter – or a vegan butter alternative – adds so much flavor to the pancakes that I highly suggest you use it.
+You can use oil instead of butter.
+I think butter – or a vegan butter alternative – adds more flavor to the pancakes, so I suggest butter over oil.

 Other Gluten-Free Breakfast Recipes